 Who do we serve?
 We specialize in working with young adult women ages 18 to 30, whose substance abuse is causing problems in their lives.
 These women may also have other mental health problems including trauma, depression, anxiety, bipolar, personality disorders, history of suicidal ideation, family and other relationship problems, etc. It is important that our clients be open to spirituality and exploring that area of their lives.

-"Dear [name omitted], you are the most important asset we have in our lives.
+"Dear [daughter], you are the most important asset we have in our lives.
 This program is our gift to you, please take advantage of it!"...

 - Family Communication